-For guaranteed next-day delivery to the UK use our Courier service, available online or over the counter.
-Alternatively, consider our Tracked & Signed service, with an expected next-day delivery.
-Due to customs import restrictions, we are unable to guarantee next-day delivery of goods or merchandise to the UK.
-Please note - adverse weather may impact on next-day services as they are reliant on mail plane arrival and departure.
+For next day delivery to the UK use our Courier service, available online or over the counter.
+Alternatively, consider our Tracked & Signed service, with an expected next day delivery.
+Due to customs import restrictions, we are unable to guarantee next day delivery of goods or merchandise to the UK.
+In addition, please note that adverse weather may impact on services as they are reliant on mail plane arrival and departure.

 It is very difficult to provide exact delivery timescales to off-island addresses as there are so many factors outside of Jersey Post's control e.g. weather, transport delays, processing in the destination country etc. However, as a rough guide we say: UK, other Channel Islands and Isle of Man - 3-5 working days.
 European addresses - 7-10 working days and Rest of World destinations up to 10-12 working days.
 Please note - these timescales are for letters and documents.
 Due to Customs restrictions and controls in other countries it is impossible to provide delivery estimates for goods or merchandise.